-Mr H's investments
+Mr S' investments

-• Salinas Sea
+Salinas Sea

-Mr H invested £25,000 for 25% of a unit.
-He transferred his personal pension into the SIPP and paid around £16,250 from this and a later transfer.
-The remaining £8,750 was financed through a mortgage provided by Oasis, which was to be repaid out of the income generated by the unit.
+Mr S invested £54,500 for 50% of a unit.
+He transferred his personal pensions into the SIPP and paid £35,425 from those transfers for his unit.
+The remaining £19,075 was financed through a mortgage provided by Oasis, which was to be repaid out of the income generated by the unit.

-Mr H's investment payment was made in October 2012.
+Mr S' investment payment was made in December 2012.

 He was required by Options to sign a document headed 'Salinas Sea - Alternative Investment Member Declaration & Indemnity'.
-The resort was completed later in 2013 and Mr H was invited to inspect it in December 2013.
-The formalities for completing the purchase were to take place soon after, however there seem to have been some delays in the formal completion of the purchase until at least 2015.
+I understand the resort was completed later in 2013, however it's unclear when the purchase of Mr S' unit was formally completed and when the mortgage was taken out.

-• ABC corporate bond
+ABC corporate bond

-Mr H invested £10,000 from his SIPP into an ABC corporate bond in April 2013.
-Prior to making the investment, Mr H signed a 'member's declaration' very similarly worded to that for the Salinas Sea investment mentioned above.
+Mr S invested the remaining £26,000 from the pension transfers to his SIPP into an ABC corporate bond in March 2013.
+Prior to making the investment, Mr S signed a 'member's declaration' very similarly worded to that for the Salinas Sea investment mentioned above.